Dong Ding Oolong Tea

 This farm consists of tea trees planted 11 years ago, after the farm was left fallow for several years followed by turning the earth over a meter deep and mixing it with crushed seashells and natural compost to balance the ph and re-nutrify the soil.
 It is now a visibly healthy and flourishing grove of tea that is cultivated without the use of chemical weed killers or fertilizers, and only minimal water soluble pesticides that are approved by the Taiwan government subsidized Tea Research Extension Station (TRES).
 The soil was inspected many years ago and the harvested leaves have been tested repeatedly.
 The proprietor of this farm is committed to keeping his family heritage alive as artisan tea makers by acknowledging the lessons learned by his father and being more responsible in his farming methods.
 The tea leaves are processed in their own factory at home - a traditional 3-sided farmhouse that is just a few minutes stroll away from their tea garden.

 Single Mug Brew:

-Put 4-5 grams of tea leaves in a 16 ounce mug, fill with boiling temperature water and let steep for 3-4 minutes before drinking.
+Put a level tablespoon (4 grams) of tea leaves in a 12 oz.
+(350ml) mug.
+Fill with boiling temperature water and let steep for 3-4 minutes before drinking.
 After about half of the tea is drunk, refill with boiling temperature water and let sit for 2 minutes and continue to enjoy.
-This tea can be brewed further by simply adding water as you continue to drink it.
-Adjust amount of tea leaves used to personal preference.
+Refill as desired.
+Adjust amount of tea leaves to taste.